What does it mean to dispense a medication?

 Dispensing includes all of the steps necessary to translate a medication order (prescription) into an individualized medication supply that is both safe and appropriate.
 Below is a very brief description of what a typical visit to your local pharmacy may look like:

 Step 1: The pharmacist will ask if you have visited this pharmacy before.
 If the answer is ‘No’, you will be asked to fill out a consent form.
 This allows the pharmacist to fill your prescription.
 If the answer is ‘Yes’, they will ask for an identifier (birthday or home address).
 This allows for an easy search within the pharmacy's computer system for your prescription records.
 You will then be asked if you have had this medication before, and what it is being used to treat.
-This information will allow the pharmacist to personalize your medication counsel when the medication is picked up.
+Many medications can be used for more than one medical condition.
+To ensure that a medications is appropriate for you, and that you will get benefit from it, your pharmacist has to understand why you are taking it.

 Step 2: A member of the pharmacy team will enter the prescription into your profile, checking the: doctor’s information, medication/dose, indications from the prescriber, and quantity of the script.
 The pharmacy system will check for possible interactions or other potential issues through the Nova Scotia Drug Information System.

 Step 3: The medication bottle will be scanned and packaged with the Lot and Expiry.
 The medication is then counted for the designated quantity, labelled and handed off to the pharmacist to be checked.